 I am a teacher with extensive experience in assisting transportation, logistics, retail, distribution and computer services firms around the world improve the performance of their businesses through the application of information technology.
 I am experienced in the design, development and teaching of graduate and executive level education.
 I have major strengths in business engineering and information technology strategy.
 As an imaginative out-of-the-box thinker with an emphasis on ideas, innovation and long-range planning, I am often involved in first-of-a-kind projects.
 My focus is on producing real outcomes from fact-based systematic thinking.
 Over an extensive career I have established a reputation as an excellent team player with a strong commitment to students and customers.

 I am currently a Senior Lecturer in the Global Business and Transportation Department at the Maritime College.
 I was the Chair of the the Global Business and Transportation Department from April 2012 – December 2015; Acting Director of the Graduate Program in International Transportation Management from May 2005 – August 2006.; Director on Online Programs at Maritime from September 2007 – April 2016.
-I teache graduate and undergraduate courses in international business, logistics, supply chain, marketing management, intermodal freight transportation, management information systems, systems design and control, and transportation management.
-I also teache the Leadership course to incoming freshman each fall.
+I teach graduate and undergraduate courses in international business, logistics, supply chain, marketing management, intermodal freight transportation, management information systems, systems design and control, transportation systems, and transportation management.
+I also teach the Leadership course to incoming freshman each fall.
 I designed, developed, and delivered the first distance learning course at Maritime.

 Prior to joining the Maritime College, I was affiliated with Baruch College as an Adjunct Professor in the Marketing Department where I taught a graduate level course in international logistics.
 I was a member of the Steering Committee of the Executives-on-Campus Program and a member of the Business Advisory Council of the Bernard L. Schwartz Communications Institute.
 I assisted Kingsborough Community College gain a Kauffman Collegiate Entrepreneurship Network grant from the Ewing Marion Kauffman Foundation.
 I was co-author of the first Adjunct Faculty Handbook at Baruch College.